A Singular Woodbury and Pseudo-Determinant Matrix Identities and Application to Gaussian Process Regression: Applications to Gaussian Process Regression

 Let \(\vect{y}_{\spc{X}^{\perp}} \coloneqq \tens{U}_{\spc{X}^{\perp}}^{\ast} \vect{y}\), which is the projection of \(\vect{y}\) onto \(\spc{X}^{\perp}\) represented by its coordinates on the basis of the columns of \(\tens{U}_{\spc{X}^{\perp}}\).
 Using \(\tens{P}_{\spc{X}^{\perp}} = \tens{I} - \tens{P}_{\spc{X}}\), we can show \(\tens{M} = \tens{P}_{\spc{X}^{\perp}} \tens{M} \tens{P}_{\spc{X}^{\perp}}\), and by setting \(\tens{P}_{\spc{X}^{\perp}} = \tens{U}_{\spc{X}^{\perp}} \tens{U}_{\spc{X}^{\perp}}^{\ast}\) we can obtain

 Based on \eqref{eq:M-Sigma} and \eqref{eq:M-y}, we realize \eqref{eq:like-2} is the \((n-m)\)-dimensional normal distribution on \(\spc{X}^{\perp}\), \ie

 Moreover, \(\tens{M}_{\spc{X}^{\perp}}\) is the precision matrix of the above distribution.
-Motivated by this, we may regard \(\tens{M}\) as the precision matrix for \eqref{eq:like-2} if we extend the definition of the precision matrix to the Bott-Duffin inverse of the covariance matrix, since by \Cref{rem:bott-duffin}, we have
+Motivated by this, we may regard \(\tens{M}\) as the precision matrix for \eqref{eq:like-2} if we extend the definition of the precision matrix as follows.